-In keeping with the policy of 'openness' and flexibility, admission to Bachelor of Science Honours in Anthropology is open to all those who have completed 10 plus 2 in any stream-arts, science or commerce.
-There is no entrance test for seeking admission.
+In keeping with the policy of 'openness and flexibility', admission to Bachelor of Arts (Psychology) Major is open to all those who have completed 10 plus 2 in any stream - arts, science or commerce.
+There is NO entrance test for seeking admission.